Sarah Glendening: Film

 Glendening can be seen in the 2006 mockumentary Pittsburgh about the regional theater production of The Music Man, starring Jeff Goldblum, Ed Begley Jr., Illeana Douglas, and Moby.
 Other notable appearances in the film include Conan O'Brien, Ashley Judd, Alanis Morissette, Tom Cavanagh, and Mario Lopez's wife Courtney.

 Glendening was in the 2009 independent comedy romance The Good Guy, opposite Alexis Bledel, Andrew McCarthy, Anna Chlumsky, Bryan Greenberg, Colin Egglesfield, and Denise Vasi (who was also on All My Children with Glendening), which screened at The Tribeca Film Festival.

 In May 2011, Glendening was cast to star as "nerdy" girl Mandi in the feature-length film Angry Video Game Nerd: The Movie, based on the popular cult web series, and character, of the same name.
 She starred alongside Jeremy Suarez and the film's writer, director, producer and main star James Rolfe.
 The film has been released starting with a showing at Grauman's Egyptian Theatre, then at various film festivals and then other theaters around the US and Canada.

 In 2012, Glendening starred opposite Eric Roberts in the satirical short Heal Thyself, which premiered at The Hollywood Film Festival and was used as a conversation piece during a healthcare forum at UCLA's Labor Center.

 Glendening was also seen in Gala & Godfrey: The Classics, released in 2014.
 This project was her daughter Wendy's introduction on film when only a few days old.

 Music

 Glendening is closely associated with New York City musical theatre writer Joe Iconis, having performed in a number of his concerts and shows.

 Glendening often performs in composer and lyricist Adam Gwon's showcases.

 Her voice can be heard on the Things to Ruin (Original Cast Recording) and Annie - The Broadway Musical (30th Anniversary Production).

-Sarah Glendening continues to sing and perform on stage.